ChouseinKec/triax-page/docs/style/hooks/manager.md

 Pastes a style property value from the clipboard.

 - **Parameters:**
-  - `property: StylePropertyKeys` — The style property to paste into.
+  - `property: CSSPropertyKey` — The style property to paste into.

 ---